Jozef Banas

 Curriculum Vitae

 Jozef was born in Bratislava, Slovakia on September 27th, 1948.
 And although he has traveled the world throughout his life, Slovakia has always remained his home where he works and lives with his wife Maria Banasova (a famous Slovak ceramics artist).
-He has two daughters, Maria Zinburgova (1974) and Adela Banasova (1980), and one granddaughter Natali.
+He has two daughters, Maria Zinburgova (1974) and Adela Banasova (1980).

 After the completion of foreign trade studies at the Business College of the University in Bratislava, Slovakia in 1972, he worked as a top manager in the fields of foreign trade (Chirana export Piestany) and leasing (Raiffeisen – Tatraleasing), as well as in the tobacco industry (Reemtsma Hamburg – Slovak International Tabak).
 From 1983 until 1988, he served as a press attaché in the Czechoslovak Embassy in the German Democratic Republic and after the fall of the communist regime in 1989, he worked as the Czechoslovak Chargé d’affaires in Austria from 1990 until 1992.